 This is where the 14 digit alphanumeric UID (unique ID) of the chip is scanned from the NFC tag and then printed on the surface.
 While perfectly possible, in reality, we don't usually recommend this because the UID can be visually difficult to read.
 A typically better way is that we scan the UID from the tags and create a spreadsheet with two columns, the first is a simple sequence of ID's and the second is the UID's.
 We then ID print the simple sequence onto the tags and provide the spreadsheet to you.
 Essentially, '12345' is a lot easier to read from the surface of the tag than '049C64D2452B80' !

 QR Code Printing

-We can ID print QR Codes (or datamatrix) onto the surface of the tags to create multi-function NFC/QR labels.
+Most of our white labels and PVC disc tags can easily be printed with QR Codes (or datamatrix) to create multi-function NFC/QR labels.
 The QR Code can either be the same on every tag - for example if you are doing a marketing project - or we can print a unique QR Code onto every tag.
 The QR Code data can either be the same as the NFC encoding or different to the NFC encoding.
 In addition, a unique alphanumeric or numeric sequence can be printed as well.

 QR Code with ID Print

-In some cases we can also print simple artwork or logos.
+For white stock labels, in some cases we can also 'ID Print' simple artwork or logos.
 Note that the print is a simple black (not greyscale) so things need to kept very simple.
 However a simple call to action or NFC logo can usually be printed alongside.
 Logo/artwork printing can usually be combined with a UID print or even a unique (or single) QR Code print.
 We do charge extra for this but we try an keep costs to minimum.
 Send us your basic artwork or logo before you order and we can have a look to see what we can do.